vanhoefm/fragattacks/example-pcaps/README.md

 # Example Packet Captures

-In all the following captures the Wi-Fi network is `testnetwork` with as password `abcdefgh`.
+The following captures are based on executing the test tool and **illustrate the root cause** of the vulnerabilities.
+In all captures the Wi-Fi network being used has SSID `testnetwork` with password `abcdefgh`.

 Note that the captures were made on the same network card that was injecting packets (with hardware encryption disabled).
 On Linux, **injected packets are shown twice in a network capture**.
 First it shows the frame as injected by userspace (the test tool will always set the `Has Seqnum` and `Order` in the radiotap header).
 After the frame was sent, the Linux kernel echoes the actual transmitted frame a second time.
 This second frame for instance contains the bitrate that was used to send the frame and whether an acknowledgement was received in response.